Russian Wikipedia: 2023 fork

+2024 state pressure on Wikimedia RU and its members

+On February 2, 2024, the Russian Ministry of Justice recognized the oldest active administrator of the Russian Wikipedia (since 2004), the founder and director of "Wikimedia RU" Stanislav Kozlovsky as a "foreign agent" for publicly criticizing state censorship on the Internet, government attacks on Wikipedia, and the creation of quasi-state propaganda clones in the media Wikipedia.
+As a result, Kozlovsky lost his job at Moscow State University, where he taught as an associate professor for over 20 years.
+He was banned from teaching and educational activities, deprived of the right to earn a living (all income goes into a "special account" from which he can only pay fines), and stripped of numerous other civil rights.
+Currently, he cannot even edit Wikipedia, as he is required to label all articles as a "foreign agent", which is against the project's rules.
+Kozlovsky could face criminal prosecution for any potential violation of his numerous duties as a "foreign agent".

+On March 18, 2024, the Russian Ministry of Justice added Wikimedia RU to the Register of Foreign Agents.
+The organization, which had supported Wikipedia in Russia for 17 years, was no longer allowed to operate and disbanded itself on February 26, 2025.

 Impact of policies on content

 In 2021, historian Maksym Potapenko and Doctor of Political Science Mateusz Kamionka conducted a study on editing the texts of articles about Crimea since its annexation by Russia.
 The researchers noted the difference in terminology between the Wikipedia articles in Russian, where in 2021 the military operation of the Russian Federation in Crimea in early 2014 was called "the annexation of Crimea to Russia", and in Ukrainian, where the events were described as "annexation".
 In articles on the history of Crimea in Ukrainian, it is described as an ethno-historical region of Europe, Russian-language articles describe it as the imperial and Soviet heritage of Russia.

 According to the researchers, this is due to the difference in the political media narrative of both countries, as the Wikipedia editions preferred sources in their own language, as well as the difference in Ukrainian and Russian historiography, which has been growing since 2014.
 The researchers note that the content of the articles in the Ukrainian and Russian versions is significantly influenced by the current political situation and the Russian invasion of Ukraine.
 "The use of history as a means to substantiate and legitimize territorial claims" is increasing, and the use of history as a tool in Wikipedia undermines the principle of neutrality, one of Wikipedia's basic principles.
 As researchers noted in 2021.
 After 2014, articles on the history of Crimea in Ukrainian Wikipedia became more independent and original in terms of sources, while articles in Russian, due to a greater number of views, had a greater impact on the audience.